Gracie Morbitzer (American, 1997–), Madonna and Child, 2018. Acrylic on repurposed wood, 14 × 12 in. Private collection.

 Photo by Julie Adnan, taken in Sulaymaniyah, Iraq, published in the February 2010 issue of National Geographic

-The expression “fiddling while Rome burns,” which legend says the emperor Nero did in 64 AD, is used deprecatingly to refer to the doing of something trivial and irresponsible during a crisis.
+The expression “fiddling while Rome burns,” which legend says the emperor Nero did in 64 CE, is used deprecatingly to refer to the doing of something trivial and irresponsible during a crisis.
 But beauty is not trivial, and its pursuit during times of crisis does not indicate apathy.
 I love that this little boy wants to play music while bombs sound out around him.
 Making art can be a daring act of resistance, an assertion of and call to common humanity, a better way.
 It’s life-affirming.
 As artist Laura Bon says: “Artists need to create on the same scale that society has the capacity to destroy.”

 +++